google/zetasql/docs/query-syntax.md

 + A recursive table reference cannot be used as an operand to a table-valued function (TVF).

-The following rules apply to a subquery inside an recursive term:
+The following rules apply to a subquery inside a recursive term:

 + A subquery with a recursive table reference must be a `SELECT` expression, not a set operation, such as `UNION ALL`.